circonus/docs/content/circonus/dashboards/_index.md

 ![Dashboards overview page](/images/circonus/dashboards-overview.png)

 Dashboards can be sorted by title (alphabetically), by type (alphabetically), or by the date they were last modified.
-You can also search dashboards by entering an expression using our [Search Query Language](/circonus/appendix/search/).
+You can also search dashboards by entering an expression using our [search syntax](/circonus/appendix/search/).
 Clicking “Adv” to the right of the search field will reveal a modal where you can enter a phrase corresponding to the dashboard title you’re trying to find.

 ## Dashboard Types